The Complete Guide to Auditing Your Child Care Center Billing (And Why Missing Payments Could Be Costing You Thousands)

 • You accept subsidy payments from multiple programs

-• You’re spending more than 10 hours per month on billing and bookkeeping
+• You spend more than 10 hours per month on billing and bookkeeping

-• You’ve had tax problems or missed child care center tax deductions
+• You have had tax problems or missed the top tax deductions for childcare businesses

-• You’re planning to expand or open additional locations (especially important for child care franchise accounting)
+• You are planning to expand or open additional locations

-• You want to improve preschool cash flow management but don’t know where to start
+• You want to improve preschool cash flow management but do not know where to start

 Beyond Basic Bookkeeping

-A child care business financial advisor does more than just record numbers.
-Instead, they analyze your preschool revenue management, identify areas where you’re losing money, and help with preschool financial planning strategies.
+A child care business financial advisor does more than record numbers.
+They analyze your preschool revenue management, identify where you are losing money, and help with long-term financial planning strategy.

-5 Action Steps to Audit Your Billing Today
+5 Steps to Run Your Child Care Billing Audit Today

 Step 1: Pull Three Critical Reports (30 minutes)

-First, you need three reports from your billing system:
+First, pull three reports from your billing system:

 • Current enrollment list with tuition rates for each child